skrattaren/apf.rst/apf.rst

 + [p.
 256] "'Lines and crosses and circles... oh, my...'"

-  Echoes 'Lions and tigers and bears, oh my!' from "`The Wizard of Oz`_".
+  Echoes 'Lions and tigers and bears, oh my!' from **The Wizard of Oz**.

 + [p.
 257] "'And I'd watch that bloke with the stake.
 He's altogether too keen on it.
 I reckon there's some psychology there –'"

-  It's become a commonplace observation, about "Dracula_", that a man driving a stake into a female vampire is about as strong a sexual image as it was possible to publish in Victorian times...
+  It's become a commonplace observation, about **Dracula**, that a man driving a stake into a female vampire is about as strong a sexual image as it was possible to publish in Victorian times...

 + [p.
 261] "'They've killed Thcrapth!
 The bathtardth!'"

-  A running joke in the adult cartoon "`South Park`_" is how the character Kenny is killed, in some deeply implausible way, in every episode, whereupon Kyle and Stan exchange the comments "Oh my god!
+  A running joke in the adult cartoon **South Park** is how the character Kenny is killed, in some deeply implausible way, in every episode, whereupon Kyle and Stan exchange the comments "Oh my god!
 They've killed Kenny!"
 "You bastards!"